 Instead, a “vomitorium” was an entrance or alcove in a theater or colosseum.
 Citizens were spewed, or vomited, into or out of the building.

 51. Rome Isn’t Fully Excavated

-There’s even more revelations to come.
+There’s even more revelations and interesting facts about Rome to come.
 Despite ongoing excavations, around 90% of Ancient Rome is buried underground and has yet to be unearthed.
 Rome is an archaeological layer cake.

 Archaeologists estimate that ruins lie 30 feet below street level.
 It was common practice in Ancient Rome for architects to tear off the roofs of existing building, fill them with dirt, and create new foundations.
 This collapsed ancient structures.

 Today, people and businesses reside in buildings built on top of the ruins.
 That means it’s unlikely the many ruins will be fully excavated.

 I hope you’ve enjoyed my list of fascinating facts about Rome.
 If you’re headed to Rome, be sure to check out my top Rome posts: